danger/peril/README.md

 3. Start your server, this will go on port 5000 - and be active over the web on your ngrok address.

 4. You need to set up the Integration private key.
 Download it.
 Open it in a text editor.
-You need to get it formatted like the one inside [default.json.example](/config/default.json.example).
+You need to get it formatted like the one inside [.env.sample](.env.sample).

-5. Set up your own `default.json` based on the example one.
+5. Set up your own `.env` based on the example one.

 6. OK, you're good to go.